 - Vitamin C – 28%.
 The vitamin C prevents the dangerous scurvy disease.

 - Vitamin E – 2%.
 The vitamin E improves skin quality, prevents some cancers, boosts the immunity, and reduces inflammation.

 - Vitamin K – 3%.
 Vitamin K is important for producing the prothrombin, a protein needed for healthy blood.

 - Thiamin – 7%.
 Thiamin is the B1 vitamin.
 This vitamin prevents problems with the nerves, muscles, brain, stomach, intestines, and heart.
-Also, it improves the electrolytes flow to the nerves and muscles.

 - Vitamin B6 – 15%.
 The B6 helps with producing serotonin (happiness hormone), reduces stress, and improves the quality of sleep.